djbrieck/brieckspro/content/posts/native-pixel-displays/index.md

 In fact if you're willing to use the TV option, 8K TVs are available now in the 65" + plus range and can be purchased for around $1200 $1600 starting refurbished, which is very reasonable especially in the current world of pricey fancy monitors, for example Apple wants $1599 for a 5K Studio Display which would be about a 2.5K usable workspace in real screen estate.

 With these TV you can do quite a lot with the 8K resolution, and you can pick how you want to scale it for example 4 3K worth of real estate or push it to the limit at native resolution with four 4K screens worth, this would only be slightly higher PPI than using a 43" 4K so could be usable at 65", but wow what an upgrade this will be when these start to come down in price.
 Also, you will need to factor in what computer / GPU you will need to drive this since not everything can drive a single 8K display.

+Someone else had the same idea see their experience of [Using an 8K TV as a monitor -  Daniel Lawrence Lu Blog](https://daniel.lawrence.lu/blog/y2023m12d15/)

 ### Some example 8K TVs